Bassem Tamimi: October 2012 arrest

 On 24 October, Tamimi joined 80 other activists, both Palestinian and international, in a protest at a Rami Levy supermarket in the West Bank just north of Jerusalem.
 The activists carried banners reading "Boycott occupation and its products."
 Tamimi was arrested during the protest, which the Israeli police called "an illegal demonstration."
 Amnesty International again described him as a prisoner of conscience, stating "Once again, Bassem Tamimi is being held solely for peacefully exercising his rights to freedom of expression and assembly."
 He was released in early 2013.

 On 2 November, his sixteen-year-old son Wa'ed Tamimi was also arrested during one of the weekly demonstrations in Nabi Salih.
 The charges against him were dismissed by a judge two weeks later.

-Activism 2013-present
+2013–present

+In a February 2013 interview with Haaretz, Tamimi said he supported a binational one-state solution:

 In 2015, the Anti-Defamation League condemned a post (since deleted) by Tamimi on social media, where he allegedly spread the false myth of the Israel harvesting the organs of Palestinian children.